Swift Engineering: Killer Bee

 Swift Engineering designed, built, and delivered the runway-independent Killer Bee blended wing UAV and its mobile launch/retrieval system in 2002.
 Northrop Grumman bought the Killer Bee UAV product line from Swift Engineering, and renamed it as the Northrop Grumman Bat in April 2009.
 It has been used primarily as an ISR gathering tool, and features a 10-ft wingspan with 30-lb payload capacity.
+In 2009, Raytheon Co. bought Killer Bee's name and technology.

 Eclipse 400

 In 2007 Swift Engineering produced the prototype Eclipse 400 single-engine jet aircraft under contract to Eclipse Aviation.
 The aircraft was built in secrecy at NASA's Wallops Flight Facility in Virginia and first flown on 2 July 2007.
 Swift supplies high-strength, low-weight composite parts and assemblies to several aerospace industry customers.
 Engineering consultancy and designing and producing tooling for composite parts are further aspects of the business.

 Sikorsky–Boeing SB-1 Defiant

 Swift Engineering Inc. joined the Sikorsky-Boeing team in 2015 to support the development of the Sikorsky–Boeing SB-1 Defiant Multi-Role Technology Demonstrator (JMR TD), with the design and manufacturing of a significant portion of the airframe structure.